-Lifespan estimates from both dissection methods are sensitive to the assumption that the population is stable; lifespan will tend to be underestimated if the mosquitoes are collected from a growing population and vice versa.
-Here, we will have reduced, but not eliminated, this bias by pooling data that were collected at different times of year for each study site where multiple collections were made.
+Lifespan estimates from both dissection methods are sensitive to the assumption that population size is stable; lifespan will tend to be underestimated if the mosquitoes are collected from a growing population and vice versa.
+We will have reduced, but not eliminated, this bias by pooling data that were collected at different times of year for each study site where multiple collections were made.
 It is also possible that lifespan estimates will be affected by the trapping method, which may over-represent some life-stages at the expense of others.
 Typically, mosquitoes are caught when they attempt to blood-feed, and there are differing opinions about whether nulliparous females are more (Clements and Paterson, 1981) or less (Gillies and Wilkes, 1965) likely to be sampled.
 A further challenge to estimating chronological lifespan from dissection data is uncertainty in the length of the gonotrophic cycle.
 This is typically calculated using MRR studies or by observation of wild-caught females, though we found evidence that the method chosen influenced the estimated duration.
-Interestingly, we found significant variation in gonotrophic length across the three mosquito genera for which we had data.
+We found significant variation in gonotrophic cycle length across the three mosquito genera for which we had data.

 There is evidence that mosquito mortality rates rise with age (senescence) from laboratory studies (Styer et al., 2007; Dawes et al., 2009) and a single field experiment (Harrington et al., 2014).
-By fitting a range of survival models to the data in two meta-analyses, we tested for age-dependent mortality and found mixed evidence for it: in the MRR experiments, data were better fit by models allowing senescence in 8 of 33 species; in the analysis of Polovodova-type dissection experiments, we detected senescence in only 2 of 25 species.
+By fitting a range of survival models to the data in two meta-analyses, we tested for age-dependent mortality.
+We found limited evidence for senescence. evidence for it: in the MRR experiments, data were better fit by models allowing senescence in 8 of 33 species; in the analysis of Polovodova-type dissection experiments, we detected senescence in only 2 of 25 species.
 To help interpret these results, we conducted a simulation power analysis of a typical MRR study to understand the factors affecting the likelihood of detection of senescence (Section S3).
 This revealed that study duration is very important, but the initial release size much less so.
 For the intermediate strength of senescence that we modelled, the recapture efforts must continue for at least 18 days to detect senescence 80% of the time, yet the median duration of experiments in the MRR dataset was only 10 days.
 It may be that mosquitoes in the field seldom live long enough to experience the senescence observed under laboratory conditions, but if they do then carefully designed and extended MRR experiments will be required to detect it.
 Clements and Patterson (1981) conducted a meta-analysis of MRR and dissection field experiments and determined that mortality increased with age at a rate comparable to the ‘mildly’ senescent population we consider in the power analysis (Fig. S7).
 In this case, detecting senescence with a power of 80% required a study length of at least 18 days.
 Since the median study duration for experiments included in our analysis was 10 days this could partly explain our failure to detect senescence at the species level.
 To our knowledge, the MRR study of Harrington et al., (2014) on Ae. aegypti in Thailand has been the sole field experiment that has detected senescence: here, laboratory-reared mosquitoes of different ages were marked and released.
-It is possible, though, that senescence was detected because mosquitoes of ages up to 20 days old were released, which considerably exceeds our estimates of wild lifespan.
+It is possible that this study was able to detect senescence because mosquitoes of ages up to 20 days old were released, which considerably exceeds our estimates of wild lifespan.